 Psychology is argued to contribute on explaining the persistent relationship between masculinity and violent crime.
 Sigmund Freud used the concept of the Oedipus complex where he explains that boys are simultaneously torn between craving for the love and affection from their mother and seeking approval from their tough, macho talking father (Maguire, Morgan and Reiner 1997: 537).
 It had been criticised (Maguire, Morgan and Reiner 1997: 537) that Freud sees masculinity on the basis of constitutional bisexuality where masculinity and drift from masculinity to effeminate masculinity, such as fatherhood and career aspirations.

 On the topic of race and masculinity, particularly black masculinity and crime, Connell highlights that black masculinity falls into subordinate masculinity (1995 cited in Maguire, Morgan and Reiner 2007: 388).
 Experiences of racial oppression and discriminative based policies and inequalities are considered to be the unconscious root causes of low self –esteem, identity confusion and self – loathing experienced by young black males.
-Newburn and Stanko (1994: 75) noted that young black males conformed to exaggerated forms of masculine behaviour which is known as hypermasculine behaviours to compensate for their lack of legitimate opportunities to develop a strong sense of masculine identity.
+Newburn and Stanko (1994: 75) noted that young black males conformed to exaggerated forms of masculine behaviour known as hyper-masculine behaviours to compensate for their lack of legitimate opportunities to develop a strong sense of masculine identity.
 This form of behaviour consist of young black males hanging about in street corners, assimilate into the culture of hip – hop and manipulating family, friends and acquaintances for economic, social and sexual favours (Majors and Billson 1992, Schulz 1969 and Staples 1982 cited in Newburn and Stanko 1994: 75).
-J Taylor Gibbs and J R Merighi (1996 cited in Heartfield 2002: 4) concluded from their study that hypermasculinity serves as a symbolic armour against racial exploitation and oppression and at the same time, encourage violent criminality and argued that those who associate into hyper – masculinity are likely to engage in criminal and anti social activities.
+J Taylor Gibbs and J R Merighi (1996 cited in Heartfield 2002: 4) concluded from their study that hyper – masculinity serves as a symbolic armour against racial exploitation and oppression.
+Simultaneously, it encourages, promotes and glorifies violent criminality and argued that those who conform to that behaviour are likely to engage in criminal and anti – social activities.
+However, it can be criticised that hyper – masculinity should be seen as inhumane and animalistic.

 In connection with the Oedipus complex, reference to the topic of black masculinity and crime, Newburn and Stanko (1994: 73) highlights that a black boy who fails to make same-sex identifications with his father during the phallic stage could result in him rejecting his father’s racial identity and become a vulnerable and powerless male and the conflicts of sexual and racial identity may persist throughout his adolescence.
 Another assumption about the Oedipus complex was made by Rosenberg and Sutton – Smith (1972 cited in Newburn and Stanko 1994: 73) who argue that the disturbed link between sexual and racial identities has an agreement with the psychoanalytic theory, which determines a series of clashes of gender identity and sexual orientation which may occur in boys who are unable to make same-sex identifications with their fathers during the phallic stage.
 However, McInnes (1998: 84) criticised Freud’s notion for providing explicit details because it gives the readers the feeling that he discusses about incest.
 It can be suggested that primary socialisation process is not only the root cause of identity crisis among black young males but also the environmental influences and members in the secondary socialisation development as Spencer (1982 cited in Newburn and Stanko 1994: 72) argues that black young males who come from low-income backgrounds are at great risk of suffering from an identity imbalance because of their past experiences of racial oppression in education institutions and geographical regions that breeds racism.